 In the video, Kevin Gates admits that he spent millions on clothes, jewelry, and cars to make himself feel better because he was “insecure and fat”.
 His turning point came when he went away to prison and was unable to make money, there was none left to support his pregnant wife and child.

-“If you can’t buy it ten times, you don’t need it.”
+- “If you can’t buy it ten times, you don’t need it.”

-“Instead of watching every dime, watch every penny.”
+- “Instead of watching every dime, watch every penny.”

-“When you really need it you don’t have it because you spend it on nothing but BS.
+- “When you really need it you don’t have it because you spend it on nothing but BS.
 You have to save your money so that one day your money can save you.”

-It is not the man who has too little, but the man who craves more, that is poor. —Seneca
+“It is not the man who has too little, but the man who craves more, that is poor.” —Seneca

 So now that we know the grass isn’t greener on the other side, how do we water our own?
 If the Joneses’ lifestyle and being in debt isn’t what you want, here are some steps to improve yourself.

-Stop living beyond your means
+1. Stop living beyond your means

 Track your expenses every month and cut back on unnecessary spending habits.
 With a good budget, you can know when it’s okay to treat yourself and still live a comfortable life.

-Create a budget
+2. Create a budget

 Invest in yourself and your future first by creating a budget.
 With my own, we save at least 20% of our household income before allocating the rest to bills and the things we want.

 While I don’t suggest upholstered furniture (due to bedbugs), I have bought other items for a great deal.
-The wood dining table I purchased for $100 has remained it great condition throughout moving 4 times.
+The wood dining table I purchased for $100 has remained in great condition throughout moving 5 times.

 Take stock of everything that you own.
 What is just sitting there and collecting dust?
 Do you even like that pair of shoes anymore?

 Seeing all the things you have and don’t use anymore can be an eye-opening experience.
 I love to buy new clothes, but I stopped once I realized how many things I barely wear.

-Reflect on your motivations
+5. Reflect on your motivations